Study in Ayurveda-Medicine (Part 1 + 2)

 - Implementation of Ayurvedic diagnostic and therapeutic concepts

-- Treatment of common symptoms and minor illnesses in general medicine
+- Treatment of common general medical symptoms and minor illnesses

 - Stress and the nervous system (vata-reduction)